emkhv/FAANG_around/15-days-of-learning-sql.md

 | 2016-03-05      | 1              | 36396     | Frank   |
 | 2016-03-06      | 1              | 20703     | Angela  |

+## Explanation

+The hardest part of this problem is counting the number of unique hackers that made a submission each day, and determine it for each day of the competition, so if they missed their streak, then they should be out of the count.
+Also it can be a bit confusing as the hacker who made the maximum number of submissions might not be in number of unique hackers that made a submission each day, so the two calculations should be separate.
+How do we achieve that?

+First, we use a recursive CTE (this is the second problem in this list which uses a recursive CTE, the first one you can find [here](https://github.com/emkhv/FAANG_around/blob/main/google_1_hard.md))․ They say recursive queries are computationally heavy, and you need to be careful to give it a termination statement, but they make the code fairly readable and much simpler then if one tried to do them without one.
+Some of the solutions I checked used custom functions(MySQL), which is of course readable, but requires a lot of computational power as well and complicates the query, compared to the simple recursive solution we used here.
+Here's how we achieve that:

+1. **Recursive CTE**: This tracks submissions for each hacker starting from March 1, 2016.
+The query recursively joins each day with the previous day's submissions to ensure we account for all submissions per hacker.
+The condition `INNER JOIN rec r ON e.hacker_id = r.hacker_id` ensures we only include hackers who made submissions on consecutive days.

+2. **Hacker with Maximum Submissions**:
+   - The `COUNT(hacker_id) OVER (PARTITION BY submission_date, hacker_id)` counts the number of submissions each hacker made on each day.
+   - `RANK() OVER (PARTITION BY submission_date ORDER BY num_submissions DESC)` ranks hackers based on their submissions, with the hacker having the most submissions getting the highest rank.
+   - `MIN(hacker_id) WHERE rank = 1` selects the hacker with the most submissions for each day.
+If there's a tie, the one with the lowest `hacker_id` is chosen.

+3. **Join with Hackers Table**: We join with the `Hackers` table to get the hacker's name.

+4. **Final Output**: The results are joined by `submission_date` and ordered by `submission_date` to ensure the output is sorted correctly.

 ## Approach

 To solve this problem, we will: